 The Company assesses uncertain tax positions in accordance with ASC 740-10, Accounting for Uncertainties in Tax.
-As of January 31, 2021, the Company's net unrecognized tax benefits totaled \$17.5 million, which would have no impact on the Company's effective tax rate if recognized.
+As of January 31, 2022, the Company's net unrecognized tax benefits totaled \$22.7 million, which would have no impact on the Company's effective tax rate if recognized.

 The Company continues to monitor and interpret the impact of proposed and enacted global tax legislation, such as the Coronavirus Aid, Relief, and Economic Security Act, and the impact of such tax legislation on the effective tax rate and tax provision thereunder.
+In addition, the Tax Cuts and Jobs Act of 2017 ("Tax Act") provided for significant changes to the U.S. tax system including the mandatory capitalization of research and experimentation costs starting in the 2022 tax year.
+The Company is still assessing the impact due to the lack of Treasury Regulations, however, the legislation is not expected to have an impact on the Company's financial statements due to the net operating losses and full valuation allowances.
 To date, based on the full valuation allowance against the Company's two most significant tax jurisdictions, the United States and Ireland, the impact of global enacted and proposed legislation has not had an impact on the tax provisions of the financial statements.
 The Company continues to monitor to ensure both the Company's financial results and its related tax disclosures are in compliance with any tax legislation.